 8. Glue the beard to the front of the gnome, lining up the top of the beard with the top of the cork.

-9. For the girl gnome: cut ~6 lengths of yarn for the hair, about 5” long.
-Glue these to the top of the cork, and then you can either braid or tie the bottom of the hair.
+9. For the girl gnome, cut about six 5" lengths of tapestry wool for hair.
+Glue these to the top of the cork, and then braid or tie the bottom of the hair.

-10. For both gnomes: To attach the hat, run a bead of glue around the top of the cork, and smoosh the hat down over the cork and the beard or hair.
+10. For both gnomes, attach the hat by running a bead of hot glue around the top of the cork.
+Press the hat down over the cork, covering the top of the beard or hair.

-11. Glue the nose onto the gnomes, making sure to tuck it under the hat slightly.
-I used a dry pinto bean, but you could use any small round item.
+11. Glue the extra small pom-pom onto the gnome for a nose.
+Tuck it under the hat slightly.
+In the example, I used a dry pinto bean.

 12. Using your needle, thread a length of string through the back of the hat to make a hanger.
 I also like to bend the top of the hat over and press it with my finger, just to make them even cuter.
 And that’s it!
 You are done!
 Now go make a million more!

-1. Print and cut out the paper templates for the size of gnome that you would like to make.
-Make sure when you print that the scale is set to 100% (check using the 1” square on the first page).
-For the large gnome, you can add as much length as you would like to the bottom of the body template.
-The longer the template the taller the gnome.
-Just make sure you have enough felt!
+1. Print and cut out the paper templates for the size of gnome you are making.
+Check that the print scale is set to 100%.
+For the large gnome, you can add as much length as you like to the bottom of the body template.
+The longer the template the taller the gnome - just make sure you have enough felt!

 3. Sew up the sides of the body pieces, leaving an opening at the top for turning and stuffing.
 You can do this by hand or with a sewing machine.
 If you are using a sewing machine, keep the seam allowance small (1/8”).